monsoonmaelstrom/book2/book2.md

 When I return to dry land, my mother continues, “*You* never had to learn about moving energy around because you’re able to innately do it, without thinking about it, without even realizing you’re doing it.
 She, clearly, cannot.”

-“Fine, so go help her, then,” I say irritatedly.
+“Fine, so go help her, then,” I comment, irritatedly.

 She snorts in what might be amusement.
 “And wade into the creek?
 I think not.
 She, and the others, can show up to my class this afternoon.
 We can both teach them,” she says nodding as if the decision has been made and everyone has agreed to it.